michael-gh1/Addons-And-Tools-For-Blender-miHoYo-Shaders/setup_wizard/README.md

 ### Other Notes:
 * The `component_name` or names in the `config.json` or `config_ui.json` should NOT be renamed.
 This is how the Setup Wizard identifies and triggers the next step/component.
-* Metadata found in `config.json` is simply there to help provide human readable information and what each component requires (what should be selected on the file explorer window). (`config.json` is also used for the Legacy Setup Wizard which is run through the F3 search)
+* Metadata found in `config.json` is simply there to help provide human readable information and what each component requires (what should be selected on the file explorer window). (`config.json` is used by the Legacy Setup Wizard which is run through the F3 search)

 ## Features/Components